Jamal Shah

-Jamal Shah (Pashto: جمال شاہ) is a Pakistani actor, director, musician, writer, sculptor, painter, and social activist.
-He has also served as the Federal Minister of Culture in Kakar cabinet.
+Jamal Shah (Pashto: جمال شاہ, born 1 March 1956) is a Pakistani actor, director, musician, writer, sculptor, painter, and social activist.
+He has also served as the Federal Minister of Culture in the Kakar caretaker cabinet.
+In 2021, Shah was awarded the Ordre des Arts et des Lettres from the French Minister of Culture.

 Early life and education

 Shah was born into a Pashto speaking Syed family in 1956 in Quetta, Balochistan, Pakistan.
+His paternal uncle Aziz Jan Agha was an artist and would serve as his early role model.

-Shah received a Master's degree in English literature from the University of Balochistan in 1978.
-He graduated from the National College of Arts in Lahore in 1983.
-He later obtained a Master's degree in fine arts from the Slade School of Fine Art in London, United Kingdom.
+Shah's family opposed pursuit of art as an unviable line of profession and wanted him to be a doctor, so he applied for admission to Bolan Medical College and did well enough to get in but he told his family he hadn’t made it and went for a BSc in Geology instead.
+He then received a Master's degree in English literature from the University of Balochistan in 1978, graduated from the National College of Arts in Lahore in 1983, and later obtained a Master's degree in fine arts from the Slade School of Fine Art in London, United Kingdom.

 Personal life

-He married actress Faryal Gohar which ended after nine years in divorce.
-Shah described the contrast in their personalities as cause of their divorce.
+In 1983, he married actress Faryal Gohar.
+Their marriage ended in divorce after nine years.
+Shah described the contrast in their personalities as the cause of their divorce.

 Career

+Music

+Shah began his association with television in 1976 as a singer and composer.
+He remained actively involved in Pashto musical programming for approximately 15 years, during which he became a widely recognized and respected performer.
+His music continues to be well regarded among Pashto-speaking audiences in Pakistan and Afghanistan.

+Painting and sculpture

 In 1984, Shah established the Fine Arts Department at the University of Balochistan and headed it until 1986.
 In 1985, he founded the Artists Association of Balochistan and also was appointed the first Chairman of the Artist Association of Pakistan.